CVE-2014-6271/Shellshock

 Running a single command

-If you are working on the online version, you will only run one command the /usr/local/bin/score [UUID] command.
-After you run the command, the response from the CGI to the web server will not contain two empty lines and will cause the server to send back a HTTP/500 error back to you.
-To make sure the attack was successful, you need to check on the pentesterlab.com website to see if the exercise is marked as score.
+If you are working on the online version, you will only need to run one command /usr/local/bin/score [UUID].
+After you run the command, the response from the CGI to the web server will not contain two empty lines and will cause the server to send back an HTTP 500 error back to you.
+To make sure the attack was successful, you need to check if the exercise is marked as solved.

 Conclusion